bailey27/cppcryptfs/README.md

 When you create a reverse mode fileystem, the root directory of the filesystem doesn't have to be empty (unlike in the case of creating a normal forward mode filesystem).  cppcryptfs will create the config file in the root directory of the filesystem.
-This is a hidden file called .gocryptfs.reverse.conf (instead of an unhidden gocryptfs.conf which is used in normal/forward mode).
+This is a hidden file named .gocryptfs.reverse.conf (instead of an unhidden gocryptfs.conf which is used in normal/forward mode).

 When you go to mount a filesystem, cppcryptfs first looks for .gocryptfs.reverse.conf, and if it finds it, then it will mount the filesystem